- Who is eligible to apply for a UN Trust Fund grant?

 - What is the process for shortlisted applicants?

-Full-Fledged proposals are appraised and a smaller group selected as grantees.
+Shortlisted applicants are invited to submit full-Fledged proposals that are appraised and a smaller group selected as grantees.
 The UN Trust Fund then enters into a contractual agreement with the grantee organization.
 Once agreements are signed, first year funding is disbursed to the grantee.

 - What makes a strong Concept Note and Full-Fledged Proposal?